For Email Marketing you can trust

 DATES, TIMES, AND LOCATION:

-The Gender Dialogue will take place for 5 weeks over a six week period beginning Thursday, October 17, 2013 and run until Thursday, November 21, 2013.
+The Gender Dialogue will take place for 5 consecutive weeks beginning Tuesday, March 18, 2014 and run until Tuesday, April 15, 2014.
 All participants are required to participate in each dialogue.
-The other dates are October 24, 31 and November 14 and take place between 3pm and 5pm.
+The other dates are March 25, April 1, and 8 and take place between 3pm and 5pm.
 The location for the dialogue is the main campus of Temple University, 1801 N. Broad Street, Conwell Hall, Suite 303.

 COST AND REGISTRATION: